 So, if you haven’t already, try getting involved in your community and earning some community service hours before you start applying.

 Once you have all the training and past experiences that you need, it’s time to take the first steps toward actually getting hired as a firefighter.
-The first things you’re going to do are looking for local job openings and sending in some applications.
+The first things you’re going to do are look for local job openings and send in some applications.

 Then it’s time to schedule and pass your written and physical exams, get some interview requests into your calendar, and pass the necessary background and medical screenings.
 With a job offer in hand, it’s finally time to attend the fire academy and begin as a probationary firefighter.

 You can’t apply if you don’t have any jobs to apply for.
 Let’s go over some of the best fire department job resources that you can find online.